aperezdc/vim-template/README.rst

     A string with alphanumeric characters and underscores, suitable for use in proprocessor guards for C/C++/Objective-C header files.
 ``%CLASS%``
-    File name, without extension,and the first character of every word is capital
+    File name, without extension, and the first character of every word is capital
 ``%MACROCLASS%``
     File name, without extension, and all characters are capitals.